redeyes/redeyes/README.md

 }
 ```

-For everything I got wrong &mdash; and I got a lot wrong, trust me! &mdash; I had discovered the compositional power of functional programming, and it was sweet nectar of the gods.
+For everything I got wrong &mdash; and trust me, I got a lot wrong! &mdash; I had discovered the compositional power of functional programming, and it was sweet nectar of the gods.

 ## The Dirty on Function Composition